leshow/blog/content/post/cheat_rank_n.md

 There are crates like `erased_serde` that will allow one to make a `Box<dyn Serialize>`.

-## Another Enum
+### Another Enum

-I could make another enum, representing the different parameters that could be passed to the writer.
-This feels wrong, since it's what I'm trying to get away from in the first place.
+You can make another enum representing the different parameters that could be passed to the writer.
+I don't think you really gain a lot from this though and I'm not sure it's much better than just having the two explicit `write`/`write_pretty` variants.

 ```rust
 enum Foobar<'a> {